-I had been to Goa couple of times and madly in love with goan cuisine.
-Especially sea food, like crabs, prawns, lobsters.
+I had been to Goa couple of times and madly in love with the goan cuisine.
+Especially seafood, like crabs, prawns, lobsters.
 I also love pork vindaloo.
-I was very excited to try it out here as well; however pork vindaloo was over, when we reached.
+I was very excited to try it out here as well; however, pork vindaloo was over, when we reached.
 I was disappointed that I couldn’t get a chance to taste.

-This place is own by aged couple, and according to them the food they serve here is easily available at any catholic house in Goa.
+This place is own by an aged couple, and according to them, the food they serve here is easily available at any Catholic house in Goa.
 We asked them to suggest what should we eat here and they suggested fish fry and prawns in starters.

-We finished our dish with their desert called Bebinca (Rs 50), which is a layered sweet.
+We finished our dish with their dessert called Bebinca (Rs 50), which is a layered sweet.
 It wasn’t too sweet however was very elastic and difficult to cut.

 At the end it was one of the most disappointing meals that we ever had.
 Also we can say that though they say this is Goan food but after tasting it, I can say it is nowhere close to what we get in Goa.
 We went there with high expectations and would not like to go back again.